RoySRC/MiniJavaCompiler/README.md

 ```
 This will generate a value of `33` on the terminal.

+## Future Work
+From the project structure, it can be seen that there are two symbol tables generated during the compilation process.
+The first symbol table is used for type checking and the second symbol table is used for generating the VaporIR code.
+Both of these symbol tables are virtually identical except for the binding information for the symbols and the operations performed on them.
+As a result they can be combined together into a single table which will be generated during the type checking phase and will be used in both the type checker and the VaporIR code generation systems.

 ## In-code citation
 All external resources used during the project are cited within the code.